 They looked tactile, and films like The Dark Crystal and Time Bandits felt lived in and quirky, more like real life than a cold computer screen.

-These were the days before Photoshop too, and the and posters that enticed us into the cinemas were largely hand-painted.
+These were the days before Photoshop too, and the movie wallpapers and posters that enticed us into the cinemas were largely hand-painted.
 A whole crop of genius fantasy artists caught our imaginations with their pencils, ink and paint, with three-sheet or quad-sized posters going up around town whenever a new fantasy picture was on its way.

 More than that, our nostalgia is tweaked on a deeper, more psychological level.
 Fantasy films back then weren't just a distraction from boredom.
 Generation Y and hipster haircuts hadn't been invented.